deivse/3dgs_monocular_depth_init/plan.md

 - Try to add noise to depths (gaussian noise), see how much it impacts things
 - Try running things with less downsamling -> Does the raw number of points help or number of points that are close to surfaces?
 - Try running things at higher resolution (are my images downsampled in current runs?)
 (Motivation similar to previous one)

+# Questions for Monday

+- Suggestions where to look for error with low number of sfm points reprojected into image bounds
+- Show pointclouds - very bad alignment between predicted depths from different images in scenes other than garden